Everything PR News

 AdTech & MarTech

-Cinemagraphs and Motion Ads in 2026: How the Format That Started With Burberry Became a Display-Ad Standard
+Cinemagraphs and Motion Ads: How the Format That Started With Burberry Became a Display-Ad Standard

 Share

-• Format origin: Cinemagraphs coined by Jamie Beck and Kevin Burg, 2011
+• Format origin: Cinemagraphs coined by Jamie Beck and Kevin Burg, 2011, in New York

-• Early adopter brands: Burberry, Mercedes-Benz, Bergdorf Goodman, Coca-Cola
+• Early adopter brands: Burberry, Mercedes-Benz, Bergdorf Goodman, Coca-Cola, Netflix, Armani

-• Format file types: Animated GIF, MP4 video, WebP, MOV
+• Format file types: Animated GIF, MP4 video, WebP, MOV, APNG

 • CTR lift vs static display: 20–40% (Meta, LinkedIn case studies)

-• 2026 platforms: Meta Ads, Google Display Network, LinkedIn Ads, TikTok Ads, X Ads
+• Platforms: Meta Ads, Google Display Network, LinkedIn Ads, TikTok Ads, X Ads, Pinterest Ads

-• Production tools: Flixel Cinemagraph Pro, Adobe Photoshop (timeline mode), Adobe Premiere Pro, CapCut
+• Production tools: Flixel Cinemagraph Pro, Adobe Photoshop (timeline mode), Adobe Premiere Pro, After Effects, CapCut, DaVinci Resolve

 Three reasons.
 First, the human eye is drawn to motion in a static field — the foundational visual-attention principle.
-Second, motion ads pass a higher quality bar in Meta and LinkedIn auctions, lowering effective CPM.
-Third, the AI-driven ad-creative tools at Meta (Advantage+) and Google (Performance Max) increasingly favor motion creative for placement breadth.
+Second, motion ads pass a higher creative-quality bar in Meta and LinkedIn auctions, which lowers effective CPM.
+Third, the machine-learning ad-creative systems at Meta (Advantage+) and Google (Performance Max) increasingly favor motion creative for placement breadth — a static ad has fewer eligible surfaces than a motion ad.

-Cinemagraphs as a discrete brand format peaked between 2012 and 2017, but the broader motion-display category they created now dominates programmatic display advertising.
-Brands shipping static-only display ads in 2026 are leaving 20–40% CTR on the table.
+Cinemagraphs as a discrete brand format peaked between 2012 and 2017.
+The broader motion-display category they created now dominates programmatic display advertising.
+Brands shipping static-only display ads are leaving 20–40% CTR on the table.
 EPR AdTech & MarTech coverage.

 Frequently Asked Questions